Become a Certified Registered Nurse Anesthetist

 By the time you graduate, you’ll have obtained real-world experience from eight to 10 of these institutions in a broad range of general, regional and monitored anesthesia care for adults and children.
 Explore below to learn more about our curriculum, which encourages professional development in and out of our classrooms and labs.

 We’re fortunate to have access to more than 15 clinical sites and a state-of-the-art simulation center.
-These facilities afford us the opportunity to offer our students comprehensive exposure to a variety of specialist settings such as cardiothoracic, pediatrics, and obstetrics, and consist of both rural and urban locations.
-Some of our facilities include:
+These facilities afford us the opportunity to offer our students comprehensive exposure to a variety of specialist settings, which include cardiothoracic, pediatrics, obstetrics, as well as opportunities in rural settings.
+Our clinical facilities are overseen by highly qualified nurse anesthetists and physician anesthesiologists.
+Clinical rotations begin in the second term of the first year.

 Nurse Anesthesia Academic Program